mikaoj/BSImagePicker/README.md

                                  }
                              }];
 ```
-toggle get called with a UIImagePickerController compatible dictionary and a BOOL indicating if it was selected or deslected.
+* Toggle get called with a UIImagePickerController compatible dictionary and a BOOL indicating if it was selected or deslected.
-reset gets called whenever the image selection gets cleared.
+* Reset gets called whenever the image selection gets cleared.
 This happens when user press cancel, done or changes album.
 It will have an array of dictionaries (if any) and a value indicating which action caused the reset.

-Blocks are allways called on the main thread.
+Blocks are always called on the main thread.

+### Customization
+A BSImagePickerController has a few properties you can set:
+* You can disable previews by setting previewDisabled to YES.
+* Set maximumNumberOfImages to a value to limit selection to a certain number of images.
+* Set itemSize to change the size of photos and albums.
+* Tint color will change colors on buttons and album and photo checkmark.
 # TODO's
 * Edit - support for editing images in the preview view
 * Movies - for now only images are supported.
 Add support for movies as well